 External Otitis (Acute)

-External otitis may manifest as a localized furuncle or as a diffuse infection of the entire canal (generalized or acute external otitis).
-This condition is often called swimmer’s ear; the combination of water in the canal and use of cotton swabs is the major risk factor.
-Malignant external otitis (see Malignant External Otitis) is a severe Pseudomonasosteomyelitis of the temporal bone affecting diabetics and immunocompromised patients.
+External otitis may manifest as a localized furuncle or as a diffuse infection of the entire canal (acute diffuse external otitis).
+The latter is often called swimmer’s ear; the combination of water in the canal and use of cotton swabs is the major risk factor.
+Malignant external otitis is a severe Pseudomonas osteomyelitis of the temporal bone, usually affecting the elderly, diabetics, and immunocompromised patients.

-Diffuse external otitis is usually caused by bacteria, such as Pseudomonas aeruginosa, Proteus vulgaris, Staphylococcus aureus, or Escherichia coli.
+Acute diffuse external otitis is usually caused by bacteria, such as Pseudomonas aeruginosa, Proteus vulgaris, Staphylococcus aureus, or Escherichia coli.
 Fungal external otitis (otomycosis), typically caused by Aspergillus niger or Candida albicans, is less common.
-Furuncles usually are caused by S. aureus.
+Furuncles usually are caused by S. aureus (and by methicillin-resistant S. aureus in recent years).

 Predisposing conditions include